 Origin may grant a wide variety of equity securities under the Stock Plans, including incentive stock options, nonstatutory stock options, stock appreciation rights, restricted stock awards, RSU awards, performance-based stock awards, and other awards.
 The Company has granted incentive stock options, RSU awards, and performance awards under the Stock Plans.
 Under the Stock Plans, options must be issued at exercise prices no less than the estimated fair value of the stock on the date of grant and are exercisable for a period not exceeding 10 years from the date of grant.
 Options granted to employees under the Stock Plan generally vest 25% one year from the vesting commencement date and 1/36th per month thereafter, although certain arrangements call for vesting over other periods.
-Options granted to non-employees under the Stock Plan years on the vest over periods determined by the Board (generally immediate to four years).
-RSU awards granted to employees under the Stock Plan require a service period of three years and generally vest 33.3% annually over the three-year service period.
+Options granted to non-employees under the Stock Plan vest over periods determined by the Board (generally immediate to four years).
+RSU awards granted to employees under the 2021 Equity Incentive Plan require a service period of three years and generally vest 33.3% annually over the three-year service period.
 Under the Stock Plans, the fair value of RSU awards and performance-based stock awards are determined to be the grant date closing stock price.
-For awards with performance-based conditions, compensation is recorded once there is sufficient objective evidence the performance-based stock awards will vest in a percentage of the target number of shares between 0% and 300%, depending on the extent the performance conditions are achieved.
+For awards with performance-based conditions, compensation is recorded once there is sufficient objective evidence the performance conditions are considered probable of being met.
+The performance-based stock awards are subject to vesting based on a performance-based condition and a service-based condition.
+The performance-based stock awards will vest in a percentage of the target number of shares between 0% and 300%, depending on the extent the performance conditions are achieved.

 Initially, following adoption of the 2021 Equity Incentive Plan, there were 18,467,109 shares of Common Stock reserved for issuance under the Stock Plans.
 The 2021 Equity Incentive Plan contains an "evergreen" share reserve feature that automatically increases the number of shares of Common Stock reserved for issuance under the plan on January 1 of each year for a period of ten years commencing on January 1, 2022 and ending on (and including) January 1, 2031 in an amount equal to five percent (5%) of the fully-diluted Common Stock on December 31 of the preceding year unless our board acts prior to January 1 to increase the share reserve by a lesser amount.
-The number of shares added to the share reserve on January 1 of a given year is reduced automatically to the extent necessary to avoid causing the share reserve to exceed fifteen percent (15%) of the fully-diluted Common Stock reserved in given year.
+The number of shares added to the share reserve on January 1 of a given year is reduced automatically to the extent necessary to avoid causing the share reserve to exceed fifteen percent (15%) of the fully-diluted Common Stock on December 31 of the preceding year.
 As of December 31, 2022, there were 27,846,011 shares of common stock reserved under the Stock Plans.
 On January 1, 2023, the number of shares of Common Stock reserved for issuance under the 2021 Equity Incentive Plan was automatically increased by 915,805 shares pursuant to the 2021 Plan's "evergreen" provision.
-As a result, as of March 31, 2023, there were 28,761,816 shares of Common Stock reserved available under the Stock Plans.
+As a result, as of June 30, 2023, there were 28,761,816 shares of Common Stock reserved available under the Stock Plans.